Sep.

 In The Studio: Paul du Toit

 Born in Johannesburg, Paul developed juvenile rheumatoid arthritis at age 11 and spent the next three years of his life in and out of hospitals, but Paul says that life in a wheelchair taught him “how to make a plan.”
-It was during this time that Paul’s family gave him art books about Miro and Picasso to study, and Paul’s aunt tutored him in oil painting technique.
+It was during this time that Paul’s family gave him art books about Miro and Picasso to study and Paul’s aunt tutored him in oil painting.

 In 2004, PlanetPaul, Paul’s first solo exhibit in New York City was curated by Koan Jeff Baysa which led to being asked to work with President Nelson Mandela and his 46664 foundation.
-Paul says that meeting his hero, President Mandela, in person, was not only life changing, but that now he understands that life is about effort and is teaching that to his children.
+Paul says that meeting his hero, President Mandela, was not only life changing, but that he finally understood that life was about effort and he’s teaching that to his children.

 In 2008, the bronze cast sculpture that Paul created of President Mandela’s right hand sold at a Christie’s auction for $3.5 million, and what did Paul do?
-He donated the entire proceeds from the sale to Mr. Mandela’s charitable foundation.
-A dedicated philanthropist, Paul continues to give back through his support of various charities throughout South Africa including his work encouraging children to explore the fine arts.
+He donated the entire proceeds to President Mandela’s 46664 foundation.
+A dedicated philanthropist Paul continues to support various charities throughout South Africa.

 When I first walked into Paul’s studio, I was immediately struck by the sweeping strokes of primary colors on Paul’s canvases and the impromptu sketches on his studio floor.
-Paul greeted me as if I were an old friend dropping by for a visit and offered to give me a tour.
-He started by explaining his impasto technique and showed me a huge bucket of thick industrial concrete filler, which he uses to scratch lines and images into his canvases.
+Paul greeted me as if I were an old friend dropping by and offered to give me a tour.
+He explained his impasto technique and showed me a huge bucket of thick industrial concrete filler which he uses to scratch lines and images into his canvases.
 Paul also works in sculpture, paper and mixed media.

-If I were hosting a dinner party of the most intriguing people, Paul du Toit would definitely make the list.
-Paul’s openness to discuss his life experiences and his creative process is so inspiring and sincere that you want to spend time getting inside Paul’s head, enjoying a great meal and asking questions.
+If I were hosting a dinner party of the most intriguing people on the planet Paul du Toit would definitely make the list.
+Paul’s openness to discuss his life experiences and his creative process is so sincere that you want to spend time getting inside Paul’s head, enjoying a great meal and asking questions.
 I’m still pinching myself that I had the opportunity to meet such a great artist who is clearly fascinated with life.
-And of course, behind every great man is an even greater woman, Paul’s wife, Lorette is just as interesting and wonderful and I enjoyed getting to know her as well.
-Thanks Paul and Lorette for allowing me to share my experience.
+Of course behind every great man is an even greater woman and Paul’s wife, Lorette is just as wonderful and I enjoyed getting to know her as well.

 September 22, 2010 at 5:43 pm